Soyadrul/autodocking-ros2/README.md

 ### Raspberry Pi

-To start follow the instructions at this [link](https://github.com/nautilus-unipd/raspberry-setup), only if you don't have the Docker image already installed.
+To start follow the instructions at this [link](https://github.com/nautilus-unipd/raspberry-setup), but only if you don't have the Docker image already installed.

 Run this command to start the container
 ```bash